 Why is review gating banned by Google?

-Google banned review gating in April 2018 with a specific update to their content guidelines.
+Google banned review gating in April 2018.
 The reason: review gating creates a misleading picture of a business.
-When only positive experiences reach Google, potential customers can't make informed decisions.

 Review gating and FTC regulations (2024 update)